christopherhwood/christopherhwood.github.io/_posts/2014-02-20-Uber-+-China-=-Fail.md

-# Uber + China = Fail

-Why Uber’s market entry strategy was doomed before it began
+### Why Uber’s market entry strategy was doomed before it began

 If you’ve followed Uber’s rise from Silicon Valley to what is now essentially world-wide, you’ve certainly noticed a few bumps in the road (forgive the pun).